Name: Allison Robicelli

 Job: Wife/Chef/Mother/Blogger/Tweeter/PR Director/Professional Neurotic

-Previous Experience: Pastry chef, Executive Chef-consultant, caterer of fancy dinners for people who make more money in a single day than I will ever make in my entire life.
+Previous Experience: Pastry chef, Line cook, Executive Chef-consultant, caterer of fancy dinners for people who make more money in a single day than I will ever make in my entire life.

 Strengths: Boundless creativity; R&D queen; seeing endless possibility in everything; horrific ADD